The Council Tax Energy Rebate is part of a package of measures announced by the Government to support to help households with rising energy bills.

 How will the Council Tax Rebate be paid?

-Mansfield has received £229,800 in discretionary funding and the council is required to determine locally how best to make use of this funding and is devising guidelines setting out the eligibility criteria for the Discretionary Fund and will update this page as soon as the guidelines and application process are available.
+Mansfield has received £229,800 in discretionary funding.
+The council was required to determine locally how best to make use of this funding and devised the eligibility criteria for the Discretionary Fund.
+View the policy (opens in new window).

 No further discretionary funding will be available once the allocation is spent and no payments can be made from the discretionary fund after 30 November 2022.

-Please refrain from contacting us so we are able to focus on processing payments.
+Please refrain from contacting us if at all possible whilst we focus on administering the scheme and supporting vulnerable customers.
 Keep up to date by checking this webpage, signing up for council news and events (opens in new window) and follow us on Facebook (opens in new window) and Twitter (opens in new window).

 Other support available